linuxola/ltspi/README.md

 # ltspi
-How-to setup LTSP server with Raspberry Pis as fat clients
+How-to setup an Ubuntu 16.04 based LTSP server with Raspberry Pis as fat clients